 At YES Medspa & Cosmetic Surgery Centre, one of the most common skin conditions we treat is unwanted pigmentation or discolouration.
-Many of our Vancouver-area clients contact our office looking for skin care products and/or laser treatments to lighten and clear existing pigmentation.
-For melasma month, we decided to write this blog to outline the main identifying features of the different types of hyperpigmentation to help you find the best solutions for your skin.
+Many of our Vancouver-area clients contact our office looking for skin care products or laser treatments to lighten and clear existing pigmentation.
+We wrote this blog post for melasma month to outline the main identifying features of the different types of hyperpigmentation—melasma vs. sun damage—to help you find the best solutions for your skin.

 Melasma presents differently than other forms of hyperpigmentation.
 We can usually determine if you have melasma with a visual inspection of the skin.
 However, at YES Medspa, we take it one step further and use our VISIA camera system, which uses a UV camera, to show the deeper levels of damage in the skin.
 This advanced assessment allows our team of medical aestheticians to develop a treatment plan that treats not only the surface concerns but also the underlying conditions of your skin.

-Visually, Melasma presents as blotchy/irregular spots on the skin.
+Visually, melasma presents as blotchy/irregular spots on the skin.
 We will often refer to melasma as ‘islands of pigmentation’ because the pigmented cells often occur in larger patches rather than isolated spots.
 Melasma is also commonly symmetrical on both sides of the face.
-Although it can appear on any area of the body, it is most common occurs on the cheeks, upper lip and lateral edges of the face.
-It will typically darken with sun exposure, heat, inflammation and with hormonal fluctuation.
+Although it can appear on any area of the body, it most commonly occurs on the cheeks, upper lip and lateral edges of the face.
+It will typically darken with sun exposure, heat, inflammation and hormonal fluctuation.
 HEV (High-Energy Visible) light, also known as blue light which is emitted from your electronic devices, can also cause micro-inflammation in the skin, resulting in skin damage and melasma stimulation.
 This is one reason why we always recommend a full spectrum SPF and that you apply it every day.
-Even if you are “in an office all day”.
+Even if you are in an office all day.

-We have a number of in office treatments that can be used to treat melasma as well.
-However, all of our clients are provided with an at-home skin care routine before any in-office treatments can begin.
+We offer several in-office treatments that can be used to treat melasma as well.
+However, all clients are provided with an at-home skin care routine before any in-office treatments can begin.
 Melasma is very unpredictable and because it can be stimulated by inflammation, all clients must be on a pigmentation suppressing skin care routine for roughly 6 weeks before in-office treatments can be booked.
 Due to the strength of the in-office peels and lasers offered at YES Medspa, our team of highly-trained, medical aestheticians want to ensure that the potential inflammation from the office treatments will not trigger or worsen your melasma.

 A series of chemical peels provide our clients a non-light based treatment option to help accelerate the sloughing and exfoliation of your pigmentation.
 Many chemical peels will also have brightening ingredients such as Kojic acid to help lighten existing pigment.
 These treatments should be performed once per month for 3-6 months for best results.
-Chemical Peels will cause mild-moderate peeling of the skin for 5-10 days post treatment and will leave you sensitized to the sun.
-It is recommended that these treatments be performed in the fall or winter months for best results.
+Chemical peels will cause mild-moderate peeling of the skin for 5-10 days post treatment and will leave you sensitized to the sun.
+We recommend that these treatments be performed in the fall or winter months for best results.

 Fractional lasers, such as the Icon 1540 Non-Ablative Laser, are another effective and safe way to break up the “islands of pigment” caused by melasma without over stimulating your melanocytes.
 Fractional lasers are designed to treat “fractions” of the skin.
 How?
-Controlled channels of energy are emitted and create micro-channels of damage within the many layers of the skin resulting in a “turn-over”/resurfacing of the skin.
-The top layers of skin, which is holding onto the visible unwanted pigment is then exfoliated off as the skin resurfaces.
+Controlled channels of energy are emitted and create micro-channels of damage within the many layers of the skin resulting in a “turnover” or resurfacing of the skin.
+The top layers of skin, which hold the visible unwanted pigment, is then naturally exfoliated as the skin resurfaces.
 3-5 treatments are typically recommended and are performed every 4 weeks.
-With melasma treatments, ongoing maintenance is required with either at home skin care or one-off treatments every 3-4 months.
+For melasma, ongoing maintenance is required with either at home skin care or one-off treatments every 3-4 months.

 Laser/light based treatments are not suited for all melasma cases.
 As heat and light can stimulate your melanocytes, lasers are used only once we are certain the melanocytes are suppressed enough to respond predictably.
 Certain light treatments such as IPL (Intense Pulsed Light) treatments can further aggravate your melanocytes, and result in darker pigmentation.
 Therefore it is important to find a clinic that understands the underlying causes of melasma and builds a treatment plan accordingly.